Tora1024/Minimalistic-React-Boilerplate/README.md

 Perks:

--Webpack 3
+-Webpack 3.
--React Router 4
+-React Router 4.
--Post-CSS
+-Post-CSS.
--CSS-Modules
+-CSS-Modules.
--ESLint
+-ESLint.

 And more..